amelie-girard7/Timetravel/docs/metrics.md

 2. **ROUGE-2 (Bigram Overlap)**:
     Assesses how pairs of consecutive words (bigrams) from the "original ending" are preserved in the "edited ending".
     Example Result: If the ROUGE-2 score is lower than ROUGE-1, it might indicate that while individual words are present, specific phrases or expressions are less frequently preserved.
     For instance, bigrams like "jumped in", "coming out", "took drawing", are present but others might not be.
     This metric is used for evaluating whether the model captures the narrative's flow and the sequence of events.
 A lower ROUGE-2 score may suggest changes in how events or actions are described, reflecting the model's adaptation to the counterfactual scenario.

-Assuming there are fewer bigram matches, let's suppose we have 10 matching bigrams:
 - **Hypothetical Result**:
-     - Matches: 12 bigrams
+     - Matches: 12 bigrams (An assumption)
      - Total bigrams in "Edited Ending":  29 (30 words - 1)
      - Total bigrams in "Original Ending": 19 (20 words - 1)
-Let's say we have 12 matching bigrams between the Original and Edited endings.

     **Precision (P):**
     - Formula: $( P = \frac{\text{Number of matching bigrams}}{\text{Total bigrams in Edited Ending}} $)
     - Calculation: $( P = \frac{12}{29} \approx 0.414 $)
     - Meaning: Precision measures how many of the bigrams from the Edited Ending are actually present in the Original Ending.
 Here, approximately 41.4% of the bigrams in the Edited Ending are correct as per the Original Ending.

     **Recall (R):**
     - Formula: $( R = \frac{\text{Number of matching bigrams}}{\text{Total bigrams in Original Ending}} $)
     - Calculation: $( R = \frac{12}{19} \approx 0.632 $)
     - Meaning: Recall measures how many of the bigrams from the Original Ending are captured in the Edited Ending.
 Here, approximately 63.2% of the Original Ending's bigrams are preserved in the Edited Ending.

     **F1 Score:**
     - Formula: $( F1 = 2 \times \frac{P \times R}{P + R} $)
     - Calculation: $( F1 = 2 \times \frac{0.414 \times 0.632}{0.414 + 0.632} \approx 0.5 $)
     - Meaning: The F1 Score balances precision and recall.
 In this case, the score suggests that the Edited Ending has a fair balance of bigram precision and recall, but there is room for improvement in matching the Original Ending's structure more closely.

     **Interpretation**: A lower ROUGE-2 score compared to ROUGE-1 indicates that while individual words are present, the specific sequences or phrases are less preserved.
 This could reflect the model's adaptation to the counterfactual scenario, altering the story's flow or sequence of events.

 3. **ROUGE-L (Longest Common Subsequence)**:
 Focuses on the longest sequence of words that appear in the same relative order (not necessarily contiguous) in both the "edited ending" and the "original ending".
 Example Result: If ROUGE-L scores are high, it indicates that there's a significant overlap in the structure of the "edited ending" and the "original ending".
 For instance, the sequence "Then, she jumped in the air... the picture kept coming out wrong... it took... to get it right" is a common subsequence.

 A high ROUGE-L score suggests that the model preserves the overall structure and narrative flow from the "original ending" in the "edited ending".
 This metric is particularly valuable in assessing whether the "edited ending" maintains logical coherence and readability despite the counterfactual change.